JHU, Oklahoma Only Football Programs With Two Honorees

 The Blue Jays continued their recent run of success in 2010 as JHU capped the season with a share of the Centennial Conference title and a 44-14 win over Lebanon Valley in the ECAC South Atlantic Bowl.
 Along the way, JHU produced the Centennial Conference Offensive Player of the Year in junior wide receiver Sam Wernick, added seven more players to its all-time list of CoSIDA Academic All-District selections and broke numerous offensive records en route to scoring a then school-record 394 points.

-Prior to the most recent four-year run, Hopkins grabbed its first-ever outright Centennial Conference Championship in 2005 after earning a share of the three previous Centennial Conference titles.
+Prior to the most recent five-year run, Hopkins grabbed its first-ever outright Centennial Conference Championship in 2005 after earning a share of the three previous Centennial Conference titles.
 The Blue Jays capped the 2005 season with the program's initial trip to the NCAA Playoffs and finished with an 8-3 record.
 The NCAA Playoff berth extended the team's run of consecutive post-season appearances as JHU won three straight ECAC Championships from 2002-04 and compiled a 36-8 (.818) record from 2002 through 2005.

 Despite heavy graduation losses after the 2004 season, the Blue Jays entered the 2005 season as the preseason pick to win the Centennial Conference title and a pair of last-second wins in the first three weeks of the season sparked a 7-0 start that saw Hopkins jump to number 15 in the national rankings.
 Late-season road victories at Muhlenberg and McDaniel helped secure the outright Centennial Championship, which carried the automatic bid to the NCAA Playoffs the Blue Jays had narrowly missed out on the previous three years.